 Two myths persistently follow PCI Compliance:

-- The Second, that small businesses that handle just a couple credit card transactions a year don' thave to comply with PCI-DSS.
+- The Second is those small businesses that handle just a couple of credit card transactions a year don' have to comply with PCI-DSS.

 PCI compliance exempts no one.
 And meeting all 12 requirements doesn't have to feel like you're on an expedition to climb Mt.
 Everest.

 Now that it's clear how PCI compliance is critical not just to protect your customers' data but to also project the trustworthiness of your business, figuring out your merchant compliance level is your first step to PCI compliance.

 Validating compliance is either accomplished through a Self-Assessment Questionnaire (SAQ) or annual audits by qualified security assessors who will come up with their findings through an ROC (Report on Compliance).

 Take note that card brands and/or your acquiring bank may impose additional requirements before they can declare that your organization is a level 1, 2, 3, or 4.